Highlights from ETN Global’s 22nd Annual General Meeting & Workshop

 • System integration and hybrid solutions…and more

-A key moment of this year’s AGM was the announcement of the new Board for the 2026–2028 term, marking the next chapter in ETN Global’s governance (see a separate article on this).
+A key moment of this year’s event was the announcement of the new Board for the 2026–2028 term, marking the next chapter in ETN Global’s governance.
+We warmly congratulate all newly elected and re-elected members and thank them for their willingness to take on this important role within the network:

 Proceedings and relevant documentation